codespin-ai/codespin/README.md

 ## Custom Templates

-To define your own custom templates, refer to the examples at https://github.com/codespin-ai/codespin-cli/tree/main/templates/default

-Your custom template directory can have one or more of these files.
+To use custom templates, create a new directory under `codespin/templates`, which would have already been created by `codespin init`.

+Then under this directory, you can create all or some of the following files:
 - scaffold.md // For scaffold
 - generate.md // For generating a new source code file
 - regenerate.md // For regenerating an existing source code file
 - modify.md // For modifying an existing source code file in part

+You can refer to the examples at https://github.com/codespin-ai/codespin-cli/tree/main/templates/default

-If custom templates are specified and the template is not found, the built-in templates are used as a fallback.
+If custom templates were specified (with the `--template` argument) but the template is not found, built-in templates will be used as a fallback.

 ## Using with ChatGPT